Industrial Design in the medical field

 Generally the interactions that an object generates are established between two poles:

-the user (which can also be defined as user or user) and the object itself.
+the user and the object itself.

 Usually those who cook use an appliance to prepare food.